cfpb/grasshopper/addresspoints/README.md

 `docker run --name elasticsearch -p 9200:9200 -p 9300:9300 elasticsearch`

+To load data to Elasticsearch, see the [loader](https://github.com/cfpb/grasshopper-loader)

 From the root project, build the project and package it in a single jar:

 ```